 3.5.1 Negotiation of Agreement.
 SRS representatives negotiate the contract terms with the sponsor, not the PI.
 If there are non-standard terms of the contract, SRS confers as applicable with Academic Units and the PI, Development, Risk Management, SPA, the Office of Legal Affairs, the Intellectual Property Management Office (IPMO), and/or any other relevant Operational Unit of the RIT.

 3.5.3 Conflicts of Interest Review.
-In addition to the conflict question on the PRF and as part of the Project Initiation Meeting (see 3.6.1) SRS shall direct each PI to ensure they have updated their disclosure to remain in compliance with the RIT Individual Conflict of Interest and Commitment Policy as a condition of accepting the terms of the award.
+In addition to the conflict question on the PRF and as part of the T&C, SRS directs each PI to ensure they have updated their disclosure to remain in compliance with the RIT Individual Conflict of Interest and Commitment Policy as a condition of accepting the terms of the award.
 If any conflict of interest concerns are raised by the PI, any supervisor or administrator of the RIT Conflict of Interest Policy, or any other source, SRS shall coordinate with the Office of Legal Affairs (or any Administrator of RIT's Individual Conflict of Interest and Commitment Policy) for an expanded conflict of interest review prior to RIT's commencement of the research project.
 The VPR may require project specific special conditions he/she deems necessary to manage any disclosed conflict.
 In the event a project is Public Health Service (PHS) funded, additional requirements including documentation of PHS financial conflict of interest questions and an online training course will be required prior to the project account being established.
 Details of the PHS Financial Conflict of Interest (FCOI) procedures can be found at https://www.rit.edu/research/srs/financial-conflict-interest-compliance-procedures-phsnih-funded-awards.
 RIT expects its PIs to comply with any additional agency/sponsor FCOI requirements.
 SRS should be made aware of any questions regarding FCOI compliance related to sponsored projects.

 3.5.4 Export Control Review.
 The PI shall consult with SRS and the Office of Legal Affairs to complete all required documentation, export review checklists, and comply with the RIT Export Control Compliance Program, and assist in the review of the proposal's implications for export controls (e.g., foreign nationals involved in the Project) in accordance with the RIT Export Control Compliance Program.
 See http://finweb.rit.edu/grms/compliance/export_control.html